WASdev/azure.websphere-traditional.cluster/docs/howto-update-for-was-fixpack.md

 1. How to run CI/CD?
    * Go to [Actions](https://github.com/WASdev/azure.websphere-traditional.cluster/actions) > Click `Package ARM` > Click to expand `Run workflow` > Click `Run workflow` > Refresh the page

 1. How to publish the solution in marketplace and who can do it?
+(Note: Make sure the images are live before puublishing the solution)
    1. Wait until the CI/CD workflow for `Package ARM` successfully completes
        * Click to open details of the workflow run > Scroll to the bottom of the page
        * Click `azure.websphere-traditional.cluster-<version>-arm-assembly` to download the zip file `azure.websphere-traditional.cluster-<version>-arm-assembly.zip`;